easegress-io/easegress/README.md

 ## Getting Started

-The basic usage of Easegress is to quickly set up a reverse proxy for backend servers.
+The basic usage of Easegress is to quickly set up a proxy for the backend servers.
 In this section, we will first set up a reverse proxy, and then demonstrate the API orchestration feature by including more components in the configuration, we will also show the essential concepts and operations of